Mindfulness for Kids: Strategies to Foster Calm and Focus

 The world today seems to have a common theme for everyone.
 BUSY, BUSY, BUSY.
 It is no wonder in a world where our own mindfulness falls to the wayside, we find ourselves seeking advice on mindfulness for kids.

 Everywhere you look there is a screen in your face.
-Everyone is always rushing this place to that.
+Everyone is always rushing from this place to that.
 Shoot, even the grocery stores are resorting to doing your shopping for you so that you can have two minutes to sit down.

 I can only imagine how the craziness of life today appears in the eyes of our little ones.